 Worker injuries can be a stressful situation for both the injured party and the company they work for.
 However, when pregnancy is thrown into the mix, it can make things a bit more complicating.
 Today, we’re going to take a look at what you should do following an injury at work if you’re currently pregnant.

 If you are injured at work while pregnant, the first thing you should do is alert your coworkers and/or supervisor.
 You want to let someone know that you’re injured so they can assist you in seeking medical treatment if necessary.
 Once you’ve been treated for your injury, it’s important that you notify your superior.
-In most states, there is a statute of limitations that requires you to notify your direct supervisor with a designated time frame.
+In most states, there is a statute of limitations that requires you to notify your direct supervisor within a designated time frame.
 Not meeting this time frame could mean giving up any legal rights to injury claims.

 As an employee, you have many benefits under workers’ compensation that your employer must carry.
 These include: